Grammarly is great for most things.

 Reverso is a web-based tool, renowned as a translator tool, but packs a punch when it comes to spelling and grammar checking.
 The free web-based tool works immediately when pasting content into the tool, and automatically fixes punctuation and spelling errors.

-#1.
-It offers a personal and collaborative dictionary in which you can input your own frequently used terms and phrases.
+1. It offers a personal and collaborative dictionary in which you can input your own often used terms and phrases.

-#3.
-Reverso also doesn’t offer any plagiarism checking feature, but for what it does offer in terms of spelling and grammar it’s hard to find fault.
+3. Reverso also doesn’t offer any plagiarism-checking features, but for what it does offer regarding spelling and grammar, it’s hard to find fault.

 It’s totally free.
 Though, you’ll need to sign-up for an account if you’re eager to add to the collaborative dictionary.